-If a meter is bagged, it is reserved, and you should not park in that spot unless it is your bag.
+If a meter is bagged or has a placard posted, it is reserved, and you should not park in that spot unless it is your reservation.

 The City does not refund cash lost in payment devices due to the inability to verify the time, date or legitimacy of coin used to pay for parking.

 Wait for the charges to go from "Processing" to "Completed" or "Settled".
 Once the multiple charges have gone through, contact 3‑1‑1 and they will walk you through the next steps.
 Please Note: The City CANNOT refund any charges that have not completed processing.

 The maximum timestay of the meter is the longest amount of time you are allowed to park at that meter (2, 4, or all day) before you have to move your car.
 Feeding the meter past the maximum timestay even with a different form of payment is a violation of the Spokane Municipal Code.
 If you are caught feeding the meter, you may receive a citation.

 The Spokane Municipal Code, Section 16A.05.310D, states once you have stayed the maximum time allowed by the parking payment device or by posted signage, you must move your vehicle off the block face.
 A block face is one side of a block between road intersections.
 Pulling into a stall on the same block face could result in a ticket.

 There is no charge for parking with a valid disabled plate or placard for up to 4 hours of parking.
 In All-Day areas, where the meter or kiosk allows you to park beyond 4 hours, payment is required to start a parking session at the end of the first four hours allowed free of charge.

 In 2 and 4 hour areas where the time limit is posted by sign or decal, you must move your vehicle to a new block face after the maximum 4 hour limit is reached.